ilikeserena/tikzrenderer/README.md

 # tikzrenderer

-# SETUP ON A NEW SYSTEM
+# SETUP ON A NEW SYSTEM (verified on Ubuntu 16.04 LTS 64-bits)

-1. Install lampp (abbreviation for Linux-Apache-MySql-Php-Perl) on a linux system (verified on Ubuntu).
+1. Install lampp (abbreviation for Linux-Apache-MySql-Php-Perl) on a linux system.
    Download from https://www.apachefriends.org/download.html.
 2. Configure lampp to run CGI scripts by changing `/opt/lampp/etc/httpd.conf`.
    It should say `Options ExecCGI` in the `<Directory "/opt/lampp/cgi-bin">` section.